Ecology Documentaries Their Function and Value Seen Through the Lens of Doughnut Economics

-This companion piece to Susan Hayward’s Film Ecology focuses on ecology-documentaries produced in the first 20 years of the new millennia (2000-2019).
+This companion piece to Susan Hayward’s Film Ecology focuses on ecology documentaries produced in the first 20 years of the new millennium (2000–19).

 This book is ideal for film studies scholars and students, including those teaching or studying film practice, documentary film, European cinema and environmental studies, as well as economists interested in regenerative economic models.
 It also has general appeal to all who are concerned about some of the major causes of planetary degradation and its impact on humanity and Earth.

 Chapter One: ENERGY — Crude Awakenings — extractive energy sources versus regenerative energy practices

 Chapter Two: Waste… Means … Money… and Suffocating the Earth — The Human Practice of Pollution

 Chapter Three — Bad-Husbandry versus Earth-as-Provender, a tale of two cultures: Agribusiness’ monocultural-monopolies and Agroecology’s pluriculturalism

 Chapter Four — The effects of disrupted ecosystems, the migratory flow and the unsafe, inhumane space of the unheard